-All applications submitted to the Baldwin County Planning and Zoning Department will go through an intake review to determine whether all necessary documents and information have been submitted for Department staff to complete a full technical review of the application.
-For applications timely submitted for an upcoming Planning Commission meeting, Planning and Zoning staff shall have until noon on the Friday following the application deadline to complete the intake review and reject an application as incomplete by issuing email notice to the Applicant.
+All applications submitted to the Baldwin County Planning and Zoning Department will go through an intake review to determine whether all necessary documents and information have been submitted for Department staff to complete a full technical review.
+For applications timely submitted for an upcoming Planning Commission meeting, Planning and Zoning staff shall have until noon on the Friday following the application deadline to complete the intake review and reject an application as incomplete by issuing email notice, unless the Applicant has chosen to receive notification by US Mail.
 Applications not rejected by email prior to the deadline shall be automatically accepted to begin the full technical review.

-(d) Intake Technical Review
+(d) Technical Review

 The Planning and Zoning Department and Highway Department will strive to complete their first technical review and provide a first complete set of review comments within 21 days of accepting an application as complete.
-In the event the Baldwin County Planning Director or County Engineer determine that a submitted application is deficient in any regard, the Baldwin

-County Planning Director or County Engineer or their designees shall detail the deficiencies to the applicant through email, unless an applicant has elected to communicate exclusively through US Mail in 4.1.1(a) above.
-The applicant shall respond to comments from each review and rereview with a single response package that includes the following:
+In the event the Baldwin County Planning Director or County Engineer determine that a submitted application is deficient in any regard, they shall detail the deficiencies to the Applicant through email (see 4.1.1(a)).
+The Applicant shall respond to comments from each review and rereview with a single response package that includes the following: